 Is Cream Cheese Good for My Dog?

-Cream cheese contains plenty of important nutrients, including protein, which is good for strong muscles, and essential fatty acids help with brain and eye development as well as help promote a shiny coat.
+Cream cheese contains plenty of important nutrients, including protein, which is good for strong muscles, and essential fatty acids that help with brain and eye development as well as help promote a shiny coat.
 It contains calcium, which is necessary for strong bones and teeth, and it also has vitamin A as well as B-complex vitamins.

 Many dogs find it hard to resist cream cheese, so it’s a great food to hide pills that they need to take, and it makes a fantastic training tool.